- Sports and Recreation»

 During the 1986-1989 seasons, Wisconsin won a total of nine games.
-Stretching even farther back starting from 1967, Wisconsin football was lethargic with the Badgers having winless seasons in 1967 and 1968.
+Stretching even further back starting from 1967, Wisconsin football was lethargic with the Badgers having winless seasons in 1967 and 1968.
 What happened after Alvarez took over to turn Wisconsin football around and make it once again competitive and successful?
 This article will examine Badger football success during the past two decades.
 Many of my statistics are taken from Wikipedia.

 The Motion W Representing University of Wisconsin